 Are you an expert?
 Apply to contribute here.

 The Adidas Superstar is available for both men and women in full and half sizes.
-Men's sizes vary from 4 to 20 in D – Medium width, while the Adidas Superstar women's sizes range from 5 to 11, in B- Medium width.
 This shoe allows ankle mobility through its low-cut structure and provides an adjustable fit through its traditional lace closure.
-Also, its overall structure provides sufficient hold and support considering its basketball shoe DNA.
+There is a central tongue loop tab that helps to keep the tongue in place.
+Its overall structure provides sufficient hold and support considering its basketball shoe DNA.

 The Adidas Superstar surely lives up to its "superstar" name.
 Consistently holding a spot in the most favorite classic sneakers of all-time list, it never goes out of style regardless of fashion trends or generations of wearers.
 It bears a timeless and clean design in a variety of colorways for both men and women, including but not limited to the Adidas Superstar black, Adidas Superstar rose gold, Adidas Superstar black and white, Adidas Superstar gold, Adidas Superstar green, and Adidas Superstar pink.